brasofilo/European-Law-Compliance-Message/README.md

  - Added sanitization to the Settings form.
  - Moved "reset" option inside sanitization.
  - Translation ready (the spanish file contain only some sample translations).
+ - Added link to the Plugin's Settings page in Dashboard Plugins page

 ###JavaScript